 Commitment to Meeting the Needs of Community

 The espoused mission of community colleges includes a clear focus on serving the needs of the local community.
 Thus, it is no surprise that faculty and staff at institutions designated as Most Promising Places underscored the importance of their institutions living up to this responsibility.
-Over the years, faculty and staff have consistently shared insights about their institution’s connection to, service of and appreciation for the communities in which they’re located.
-For instance, Southwest Virginia Community College (SVCC) provides “support to the business community through ‘rapid responses’ when there are training needs for new or expanding businesses” through their Small Business Development Center and Procurement Technical Assistance Center.
-As staff indicated, “If new needs arise in our service area, the community never doubts SVCC’s ability to provide education and training.”
-It is important for all community colleges to truly be members of their local communities, serving the needs of the people.
+Over the years, faculty and staff have consistently shared insights about their institution’s connection to, service of and appreciation for the communities in which they are located.
+For instance, some institutions provide support to the business community through rapid responses, professional development, and workplace training that meets the needs of today’s labor market.
+Other institutions, like Illinois Central College (ICC), signal the importance of community engagement by having cabinet-level leadership in the area such as a Vice President of Diversity and Community Impact.
+ICC hosts a summit on Racial Justice and Equity, comprised of keynote presentations, panel discussions, and roundtables that connect community to campus.
+It is important for all community colleges to truly be members of their local communities, serving the needs of the people on campus and beyond.

 Promising Practice #3:

 Investment in the Development of Faculty and Staff